cryptoloutre/cryptoloutre/README.md

 ### Hi there 👋

 I'm La Loutre, a french crypto content creator on [Twitter](https://twitter.com/laloutre).
+I make educational thread to explain crypto concepts and make tutorial to help the beginners.

-Currently building [@ToolsSolana](https://twitter.com/ToolsSolana), a bunch of useful tools to help people in the [Solana](https://solana.com/fr) ecosystem.
+🏗️ Currently building [@ToolsSolana](https://twitter.com/ToolsSolana), a bunch of useful tools to help people in the [Solana](https://solana.com/fr) ecosystem.

 <!--
 **cryptoloutre/cryptoloutre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.